flatironinstitute/radiation_viz/video_work_flow.md

 Scraper webgl engine detected: Google SwiftShader
 ```

+The scraping script will time-out shortly after this message.

 ### On the cluster in batch mode

+Longer capture runs can take hours to complete and are best run in batch mode.
 At flatiron submit a shell job similar to the `capture.sh` example
 <a href="radiation_viz/capture.sh">here</a> like this: